vert-x/vert-x.github.io/docs_md/mods_manual.md

 To avoid this, we allow modules to be marked as `resident` which means that Vert.x will load the module the first time it is referenced but will not unload it from memory until the Vert.x instance terminates.

 This is an advanced feature and is not intended to be used unless you're writing a language implementation module.
-Default is `false.
+Default is `false`.

     "resident": true